-With so many options to choose from, picking a Machu Picchu tour can seem like a daunting task.
-A trip to the Inca citadel is a once-in-a-lifetime adventure for many travelers, and booking a good tour can make all the difference.
-Here are some tips to bear in mind as you weigh the available options.
+With so many options to choose from, picking a tour to Machu Picchu can seem like a daunting task.
+A trip to the Inca Citadel is a once-in-a-lifetime adventure for many travelers, and booking the best tour for your needs can make all the difference.
+Here are some tips to bear in mind as you weigh all available options to arrive to Machu Picchu Citadel, treks and tours.

 Tip 1: Decide When to Go

 The tourist high season in both Cusco and Machu Picchu runs from May to September, with June, July, and August being particularly busy.
-This is the dry season, with the clearest skies and the lowest daily rainfall averages but the coldest time of the year.
-That’s good for photos, but not so good if you want to avoid the tourist hordes.
-Low season carries a greater risk of cloud and rain, but there will be fewer people at the site itself.
+This is the dry season, with clearer skies and the lowest averages of daily rainfall but it´s also the coldest time of the year at night but warm in the days.
+It´s a good time for photos, but not so good if you want to avoid the hordes of tourist.
+Low season carries a greater risk of cloud and rain, warmer at night but there will be fewer people at the Machu Picchu itself.

 Tip 2: Consider Your Tour Options